moveit/moveit2_tutorials/doc/examples/dual_arms/dual_arms_tutorial.rst

 - Define the controllers which MoveIt can execute trajectories with in ``moveit_controllers.yaml``.
 Here we have a trajectory controller for each arm.

 - Also in ``moveit_controllers.yaml``, define the controller management strategy MoveIt will use.
-The simplest option from a configuration standpoint is either ``moveit_ros_control_interface/MoveItMultiControllerManager`` or ``moveit_ros_control_interface/MoveItControllerManager``.
+The simplest option from a configuration standpoint is ``moveit_ros_control_interface/Ros2ControlManager``.
 You can also use a ``moveit_simple_controller_manager/MoveItSimpleControllerManager`` although it requires additional namespacing and additional enumeration of the joints.